apache/flink-web/_posts/2020-02-26-flink-for-data-warehouse.md

 ---
 layout: post
-title:  "Flink as Unified Engine for Modern Datawarehousing: Production Ready Hive Integration"
+title:  "Flink as Unified Engine for Modern Data Warehousing: Production-Ready Hive Integration"
 date: 2020-02-26T02:30:00.000Z
-categories: news
+categories: features
 authors:
+- bowen:
-- Bowen Li
+  name: Bowen Li
-- twitter: Bowen__Li
+  twitter: Bowen__Li
 ---

 In this blog post, you will learn how Flink can help modernize your data warehouse and our motivation behind the Flink-Hive integration, what you can currently do with it in Flink's latest release 1.10, and our roadmap for Flink 1.11 and beyond.